 Kris Kristofferson, Songwriter, Singer, Actor

-Different versions of the stunt have been embellished by the pair of singers over the years, with Kris humbly describing himself as Johnny's former janitor.
-Johnny Cash says Kris jumped off the helicopter with a demo tape in one hand and a beer in the other.
+Different versions of the stunt have evolved over the years as recalled fondly by the pair.
+Kristofferson humbly describes himself as Johnny's former janitor while Johnny Cash says Kris jumped off the helicopter with a demo tape in one hand and a beer in the other.
 Kris liked Johnny's version so much he goes with that story.
 Old stories tend to improve with age.

 Me and Bobby McGee